One should read to weigh and consider. [With Lord Bacon]

 Many cannot do without weighing and considering.
 If it is done sanely and sagaciously, it may work well too.
 Rudolf Steiner points out something vital:

 Man is meant to be a whole, and for him knowledge of things will go hand in hand with the development and education of the life of feeling.

 Dr Rudolf Steiner (1861-1925) divulges concerns that may or may not diverge from the mainstream, for example methods of education and biologically fit gardening.
 Steiner presents ideas rather like a word-painter.
 He elaborates on topics for the sake of listeners and readers to help them understand better.

 Steiner himself does not advocate believing in him bluntly, but to inspect and consider fairly and well.
 Steiner also hands out methods of spiritual development that may be fit for many walks of life.

-"NOT EVERYONE today can cross the threshold to the spiritual world; but no one would be prevented from perceiving the truth of what is said by those who have crossed that threshold. . . .
+"No one would be prevented from perceiving the truth of what is said by those who have crossed that threshold [to the spiritual world]. . . .

-THE SOUL which gives itself over to the inner illumination recognizes in itself not only what it was before the illumination; it also recognizes what it has become only through this illumination . . .
+The soul which gives itself over to the inner illumination recognises in itself not only what it was before the illumination; it also recognises what it has become only through this illumination . . . - Rudolf Steiner

 - R. Steiner, Mysticism at the Dawn of the Modern Age: Meister Eckhart (both)